-Maryland's Non-tidal Water Quality Monitoring Network began in July 2005 with funding from EPA Section 117(d).
-The network, presently, is composed of 24 sites where nutrient and sediment concentrations are sampled on a fixed monthly basis and eight times per year during high flow events.
+Maryland's Non-tidal Water Quality Monitoring Network (NTN) began in July 2005 with funding from EPA Section 117(e).
+The Network, presently, is composed of 23 sites where nutrient and sediment concentrations are sampled on a fixed monthly basis and eight times per year during high flow events.
 All sampling sites are located near a USGS stream gage, have a nearby bridge from which high flow samples may be obtained, are located at the outlet of major basins and represent watersheds with relatively high loads of nutrients and sediments.

-Maryland's network was created as part of a coordinated effort, conducted by the Chesapeake Bay Program's Integrated Monitoring Networks Workgroup, to include all of the Chesapeake Bay watershed states in a network of stations with comparable collection and analysis protocols.
-Data from the Non-tidal Network will be used to estimate nutrient and sediment loads and trends in concentration for watershed management assessment purposes and for input to the CBP Watershed Model.
+Maryland's Network was created as part of a coordinated effort, conducted by the Chesapeake Bay Program's Integrated Monitoring Networks Workgroup, to include all the Chesapeake Bay watershed states in a Network of stations with comparable collection and analysis protocols.
+Data from the Non-tidal Network will be used to estimate nutrient and sediment concentrations loads and trends for watershed management assessment purposes and for input to the CBP Watershed Model.